Updated

 Verification window

-Post-fix testing to confirm the solution works and hasn't created new problems.
-Automated testing and monitoring can handle this systematically, reducing human error while ensuring comprehensive validation.
+Post-fix testing to confirm the fix works and hasn't created new problems.
+Automated tests and monitoring checks can run this step for you and cut the chance that a tired engineer skips it.

 How to calculate MTTR accurately